Agent Certification - Questions You May Have

 What does “Accredited College or University” mean?

-A College or University recognized by the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA), or the Office of Degree Authorization (ODA).
+A college or university recognized by the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA), or the Office of Degree Authorization (ODA).
 Any foreign institution must have the foreign equivalent of U.S. approved accreditation as determined by the Office of Degree Authorization.

 What happens if I am approved to participate in the upcoming Seminar for Agent Applicants, but at the time it occurs, I cannot attend?